Birth of the Balancer

 Shazira looks at Tzina.

-“If you don’t return, I’ll bring the artifact to the Fiklow.”
+“If you don’t return in time, I’ll bring the artifact to the Fiklow.”

 I turn to Mayla.